gnuradio/newsched/dev_tutorial/18_Benchmarking.md

 For a more thorough consideration of benchmarking GNU Radio see [gr-sched](https://github.com/bastibl/gr-sched) and the associated [paper](https://www.bastibl.net/bib/bloessl2019benchmarking/bloessl2019benchmarking.pdf) and [blog](https://www.bastibl.net/gnuradio-performance-1/)

-As you will see, we use some of the concepts from Bastian Bloessl's work to standardize how basic throughput testing will be done in-tree
+As you will see, we use some of the concepts from Bastian Bloessl's work to standardize how basic throughput testing could be done in-tree

 ## vmcircbuf